dropseed/combine/docs/content/checks.md

 When links to your site are shared on Facebook or Twitter, do they look ok?
 We'll point out where you're missing the *most important* Open Graph tags.

+## Internal link broken

+Combine automatically detects broken links to internal pages.
+You could have redirects for these in your hosting provider, but there is no reason not to update the link to make it correct.

+## Title missing

+The `<title>` tag should be present on every page.

+## Title empty

+The `<title>` tag is present, but has no text.
+This is typically a templating mistake.

+## Meta description empty

+The meta description tag is empty, which is typically a templating mistake.

+## Meta description length

+Meta descriptions should generally be between 50 and 320 characters long.

 ## Image alt missing

 The "alt" text describes an image for both accessibility and SEO purposes: